Pirate-960/Reversi-Game/README.md

 ## Notes

-- Ensure you have a compatible Python version and dependencies installed before running the scripts.
+- Ensure `ffmpeg` is installed and accessible in your PATH for recording functionality.
 - Performance testing may take longer for higher depths.
 Adjust the depth range in `test_v1.py` if needed.

 ---

 ## License
 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See [LICENSE](LICENSE) file for details.

 ---